 Don José Ygnacio de Cervantes de Ozta y de Velasco

-Jesus Corral, Unknown Mexican
+Attributed to Jesus Corral, Unknown Mexican

 Oil on canvas

 Museum Collection Fund and Dick S. Ramsay Fund

 This work may be in the public domain in the United States.
 Works created by United States and non-United States nationals published prior to 1923 are in the public domain, subject to the terms of any applicable treaty or agreement.

 You may download and use Brooklyn Museum images of this work.
 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please contact email@example.com

 The Museum does not warrant that the use of this work will not infringe on the rights of third parties, such as artists or artists' heirs holding the rights to the work.
 It is your responsibility to determine and satisfy copyright or other use restrictions before copying, transmitting, or making other use of protected items beyond that allowed by "fair use," as such term is understood under the United States Copyright Act.

 The Brooklyn Museum makes no representations or warranties with respect to the application or terms of any international agreement governing copyright protection in the United States for works created by foreign nationals.